 Every gastronome, sybarite, and bon viveur owes Burgundy a monumental debt of gratitude.
 No other region has given so much in return for so little.
 No other French wine region takes the art of winemaking and gastronomy more seriously.
 From Dijon to Chagny, Burgundy is a food and drink paradise, not least when one samples the Cote d’Or wines.
 Its gastronomic traditions have no rivals; classic recipes are still vitally important, despite the rise of molecular dining and superstar Michelin chefs.
 Simply put, Burgundy is where hedonists go to heaven.

 It’s also the home of crème de cassis, a blackcurrant liqueur that may initially seem very pedestrian and unimportant compared to Burgundy’s contribution to the viticultural world.
 However, nothing could be further from the truth.
-Millions upon millions of bottles of this wonderful drink are made each year – it is a vital component in numerous aperitif recipes and cocktails, including the legendary Kir.
+Millions upon millions of bottles of this wonderful drink are made yearly – it is a vital component in numerous aperitif recipes and cocktails, including the legendary Kir.
 Nevertheless, its origins are distinctly humble.
 Centuries ago, this delicious blackcurrant concoction was made from berries picked around the nondescript village of Arecanut, perched high above the Cote de Nuits.
 It was quickly made and drunk unceremoniously, without great thought or care.

 Today, residents of Dijon are very proud of the global importance and reputation of crème de cassis.
 The city justly claims to be the birthplace of this blackcurrant liqueur, although its origins are more complex than initially appears.
 It is said that crème de cassis became popular in Dijon during the 19th century.
-However, blackcurrant liqueurs similar to that signature drink had been enjoyed across France for many years.
+However, blackcurrant liqueurs like that signature drink had been enjoyed across France for many years.